marcio-pessoa/Marlon/README.md

 ## BOM - Bill of materials
 If you want to build your own, take a look at [Bill of materials](BOM.md).

-## Project Kanban
-This project is always under enhancements.
-I use [Kanban](KANBAN.md) to control project evolution.

 ---